South Devon

 South Devon is the southern part of Devon, England.
-Because Devon has its major population centres on its two coasts, the county is divided informally into North Devon and South Devon.
-In a narrower sense "South Devon" is used to refer to the part of Devon south of Exeter and Dartmoor, including Plymouth, Torbay and the districts of South Hams, West Devon and Teignbridge.
+Because most of Devon's population centres lie on the coasts, the county is often divided informally into North Devon and South Devon.

-South Devon is also sometimes, although incorrectly, taken to include East Devon, which includes the first seaside resort to be developed in the county, Exmouth and the more upmarket Georgian town of Sidmouth, headquarters of the East Devon District Council.
+There is no single official definition of the region.
+Narrow definitions of "South Devon" might refer to parts of Devon south of Exeter and Dartmoor, including some or all of Plymouth, Torbay and the districts of South Hams, West Devon and Teignbridge.
+More expansive definitions may also include all or parts of East Devon, which includes the seaside resort Exmouth and the Georgian town of Sidmouth.

-National character area

-South Devon is more precisely defined as a natural region which has been designated as National Character Area 151 by Natural England.
+Specific uses of the term

-The South Devon National Character Area as defined by Natural England is bounded by the River Tamar in the west, the coastline from Plymouth to Torquay in the south, the southern boundary of Dartmoor in the north.
+Natural England define a natural region of South Devon, National Character Area 151.
+The area is bounded by the River Tamar in the west, the coastline from Plymouth to Torquay in the south, abd the southern boundary of Dartmoor in the north.
 Either side of Dartmoor it reaches as far north as Chillaton in the west and Chudleigh and Bovey Tracey in the east.
 Adjacent natural regions are the Cornish Killas to the west of the Tamar Valley, The Culm to the northwest and the Devon Redlands to the northeast.

+The South Devon parliamentary constituency includes parts of the Torbay and South Hams districts.

+South Devon National Landscape covers a largely coastal strip from Jennycliff Bay in the south of Plymouth to Berry Head in the south of Torbay, encompassing a large part of South Hams.

+Visit South Devon, a membership organisation promoting tourism on behalf of local businesses, covers the areas of East Devon, Mid Devon, Teignbridge and South Hams.